nasa/airfoil-learning/README.md

 ## Technical Reports
 A link to the publication will be included here once it's been published.

-## Tutorial
-This tutorial link covers which codes to run to setup the dataset and proceed with the training.
-[Tutorial Link](https://colab.research.google.com/github/nasa/airfoil-learning/blob/main/Tutorials/Training_Graph_Neural_Networks.ipynb)

-> Important Note: Google Colab may not provide you with enough resources to train or even process the data.
-It is encouraged to download the code and use the tips and tricks from the tutorial to run the code locally.

 # License
 [NASA Open Source Agreement](https://opensource.org/licenses/NASA-1.3)